-Have you tried changing your Windows screen resolution only to find that the only option you can select in the display settings is 1024×768?
-This can occur after a random Windows boot up, or after you tried to change to a screen resolution larger than your usual resolution, which usually followed by a black screen.
-After which, the Windows 11/10 resolution automatically changed to 1024×768 and all other options are grayed-out, leaving you stuck with only the 1024 option.
+Have you tried changing your screen resolution on Windows 11 or Windows 10 only to find that the only option you can select in the display settings is “1024×768“?
+This strange problem can occur after a random Windows boot up, or after you tried to change to a screen resolution larger than your usual resolution, which is usually followed by a black screen.
+All other options will be grayed-out, and you will be left with only the 1024 option.
 If this has happened to you, try the following solutions.

 Related issue: Screen Size Smaller or Larger Than Monitor Issue